raghavan/PdfGptIndexer/README.md

 The PdfGptIndexer operates in several stages:

-1. It first processes a specified folder of PDF documents, extracting the text and splitting it into manageable chunks using a GPT-2 tokenizer from the Transformers library.
+1. It first processes a specified folder of PDF documents, extracting the text and splitting it into manageable chunks using Hugging Face Transformers library.
-2. Each text chunk is then embedded using the OpenAI GPT-2 model through the LangChain library.
+2. Each text chunk is then embedded using the default OpenAI embedding model (text-embedding-ada-002) through the LangChain library.
 3. These embeddings are stored in a FAISS index, providing a compact and efficient storage method.
 4. Finally, a query interface allows you to retrieve relevant information from the indexed data by asking questions.
 The application fetches and displays the most relevant text chunk.